jawira/blog.jawira.com/_posts/2023-02-27-how-to-embed-images-in-twig.md

 ```

 Now I need a way to read the image content, this can be easily done in PHP
+with `file_get_contents` function, because there is no similar functionality in
-creating a custom Twig filter.
-You can use _make bundle_ to create a Twig
+Twig I had to write my own `file_get_contents` Twig filter.
+You can use _make
-extension, our custom filter will be located inside.
+bundle_ to create a Twig extension, our custom filter will be located inside.

 ```console
 bin/console make:twig-extension FileExtension
 ```

-Then we create `file_get_contents` Twig extension, as you can see our Twig
+Then we create `file_get_contents` Twig filter, as you can see our Twig function
-function will call PHP's `file_get_contents` function.
+will call PHP's `file_get_contents` function.

 ```php
 <?php // src/Twig/FileExtension.php